 The site uses the IBAS system for independent adjudication, so any disputes are handled by a third party to ensure fairness.
 There’s even a robust responsible gaming guide with controls to limit spending.

-There is only one slot provider at Casino.com, which is Playtech, known for their popular Frankie Dettori game and a whole host of comic book slots.
-Both Marvel mega jackpots and DC slot machines are available here; it seems to be one of the site’s specialities, so comic book and movie fans will have a great time.
+There is only one slot provider at Casino.com, which is Playtech, known for their popular Frankie Dettori game and a whole host of other slots.
+Both Marvel mega jackpots and DC slot machines are available here; it seems to be one of the site’s specialities, so movie fans will have a great time.
 It’s a shame to just have the one provider, but the range is huge.
 You’ll find well over 50 jackpot games, classic slots and multi-spin.

 The site has a big set of table games.
 There are several varieties of roulette (at least 14 types), craps, blackjack, video poker and live dealer titles.
 There’s really no shortage of games at all, but you’re limited to Playtech.